oleksandrstriuk/the-ethical-hacker-s-field-journal/README.md

 ## Stay Ethical, Stay Secure:

 This handbook emphasizes ethical hacking practices and responsible disclosure to contribute to a safer internet.

+## License
+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+Have suggestions or found a bug?
+Feel free to open an issue or submit a pull request.